wswoodruff/strangeluv-native/README.md

 ```
 You can find an implementation of an async reducer in the [app's navigator](https://github.com/wswoodruff/strangeluv-native/blob/master/src/navigators/AppNavigator.js)

-### Style Guide: A note on file- and directory-naming
+### Code Style Guide: A note on file- and directory-naming
 Files should be named with `dash-case.js` except in the case of containers or components, which should use `PascalCase.js`.
 This includes reducer, action, and action-type files.
 Filenames need not repeat information specified by their directory names.
 For example, `containers/Counter.js` or `containers/Counter/index.js` are preferred over `containers/CounterContainer.js` or `containers/CounterContainer/CounterContainer.js`.
 The container may still be required into a file using the "full name" e.g.,
 ```js
 const CounterContainer = require('./containers/Counter');